gnosis/dex-integration-tutorial/README.md

 truffle exec scripts/exchange_tokens.js --tokenIds 1,2 --network rinkeby
 ```

+This example also demonstrates how we can use `kwargs` to easily pass and parse arguments into our script.

+## Deposit and Place Orders on Batch Exchange

+At this point, we should be easily able to use our existing toolset to script an order placement on `BatchExchange`.

+TODO: write deposit and place_order scripts (will need to write amount formatter for ERC20 with special decimals).

+## Synthetix Liquidity Bot

 ## [Optional] Testing Locally (i.e. in Ganache)

 To continue in this direction please checkout the `local_dev` branch of the tutorial repo.